-EC’s supply chain solutions provide support and logistics services to OEMs, EMS providers, and electronic component manufacturers, enabling them to optimize supply chains on a local, regional or global basis.
-EC’s internal competencies in global warehousing and logistics, information technology, and asset management, combined with its global footprint and extensive supplier relationships, allows EC to develop supply chain solutions that provide for a deeper level of engagement with its customers.
+EC’s supply chain solutions provide support and logistical services to OEMs, EMS providers, and electronic component manufacturers, enabling them to optimize supply chains on a local, regional or global basis.
+EC’s internal competencies in global warehousing and logistics, information technology, and asset management, combined with its global footprint and extensive partner relationships, allow EC to develop supply chain solutions that provide for a deeper level of engagement with its customers.
 These customers can manage their supply chains to meet the demands of a competitive global environment without a commensurate investment in physical assets, systems, and personnel.
-With supply chain planning tools and a variety of inventory management solutions, EC provides solutions that meet a customer’s requirements and minimize supply chain risk in a variety of scenarios, including lean manufacturing, demand flow, and outsourcing.
+With supply chain planning tools and a variety of inventory management solutions, EC provides solutions that meet a customer’s requirements and minimize risk in a variety of scenarios, including lean manufacturing, demand flow, and outsourcing.

 Embedded and Integrated Solutions

 EC provides embedded solutions including technical design, integration and assembly of embedded products, systems, and solutions primarily for industrial applications.
 EC also provides integrated solutions for intelligent and innovative embedded display solutions, including touch and passive displays.
 In addition, EC develops and produces standard board and industrial subsystems and application-specific devices that enable it to produce specialized systems tailored to specific customer requirements.
 EC serves OEMs that require embedded systems and solutions, including engineering, product prototyping, integration, and other value-added services in the medical, telecommunications, industrial, and digital editing markets.

-Within the Farnell operating group for 2023, net sales of approximately 21% consist of semiconductor products, approximately 48% consist of interconnect, passive, and electromechanical components, approximately 6% consist of computers, and approximately 25% consist of other products and services including test and measurement and maintenance, repair and operations products.
+Within the Farnell operating group for 2022, net sales of approximately 21% consist of semiconductor products, approximately 51% consist of interconnect, passive, and electromechanical components, approximately 7% consist of computers, and approximately 21% consist of other products and services.

 One of Avnet’s competitive strengths is the breadth and quality of the suppliers whose products it distributes.
-Products from one single supplier was approximately 10% of consolidated sales during fiscal 2023, and no single supplier exceeded 10% of consolidated sales during fiscal years 2022, and 2021.
+Products from no single supplier exceeded 10% of consolidated sales during fiscal years 2022, 2021 and 2020.
 Listed in the table below are the major product categories and the Company’s approximate sales of each during the past three fiscal years.
-“Other” consists primarily of test and measurement and maintenance, repair and operations (MRO) products.
+“Other” consists primarily of test and measurement products, as well as maintenance, repair and operations (MRO) products.

 Interconnect, passive & electromechanical (IP&E)